 What Are Body Image Issues?

-Body image issues refer to a range of negative thoughts, feelings, and attitudes 4 Quittkat, H. L., Hartmann, A. S., Düsing, R., Buhlmann, U., & Vocks, S. (2019).
+Body image issues refer to a range of negative thoughts, feelings, and attitudes [mfn] Quittkat, H. L., Hartmann, A. S., Dรผsing, R., Buhlmann, U., & Vocks, S. (2019).
 Body Dissatisfaction, Importance of Appearance, and Body Appreciation in Men and Women Over the Lifespan.
-Frontiers in psychiatry, 10, 864. https://doi.org/10.3389/fpsyt.2019.00864 toward one’s own physical appearance.
+Frontiers in psychiatry, 10, 864. https://doi.org/10.3389/fpsyt.2019.00864 [/mfn] toward one’s own physical appearance.
 These usually result in a preoccupation with one’s appearance and a persistent negative self-image, which can affect an individual’s mental health, self-esteem, and overall well-being.
 Body image issues usually manifest as:

-1. Body image distortion 5 Hosseini, S. A., & Padhy, R. K. (2019, September 9).
+- Body image distortion [mfn] Hosseini, S. A., & Padhy, R. K. (2019, September 9).
 Body image distortion.
 Nih.gov; StatPearls Publishing.
-Available from: https://www.ncbi.nlm.nih.gov/books/NBK546582/
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK546582/ [/mfn]

-2. Dissatisfaction with one’s weight, shape, or size
+- Dissatisfaction with one’s weight, shape, or size

-3. Feelings of shame or guilt about one’s body
+- Feelings of shame or guilt about one’s body

-4. Negative self-talk about one’s body
+- Negative self-talk about oneโs body

-5. Self-criticism of one’s body
+- Self-criticism of oneโs body

-6. Excessive dieting
+- Excessive dieting

-7. Disordered eating (like binge-eating and vomiting)
+- Disordered eating (like binge-eating and vomiting)

-8. Obsession over fitness and exercising
+- Obsession over fitness and exercising

-9. Getting cosmetic procedures done frequently
+- Getting cosmetic procedures done frequently

 Prevalence of body image issues

 Negative body image is mostly prevalent in the global population.
-Studies 6 Kapoor, A., Upadhyay, M. K., & Saini, N. K. (2022).
+Studies [mfn] Kapoor, A., Upadhyay, M. K., & Saini, N. K. (2022).
 Prevalence, patterns, and determinants of body image dissatisfaction among female undergraduate students of University of Delhi.
-Journal of family medicine and primary care, 11(5), 2002–2007. https://doi.org/10.4103/jfmpc.jfmpc_1851_21 show that nearly 70% of women and 50% of men are dissatisfied with their body image.
+Journal of family medicine and primary care, 11(5), 2002โ2007. https://doi.org/10.4103/jfmpc.jfmpc_1851_21 [/mfn] show that nearly 70% of women and 50% of men are dissatisfied with their body image.
 Such body image issues are also closely related to the prevalence of body-related mental health disorders like eating disorders or body dysmorphia.

 Reasons For Developing Body Image Issues

-• Societal beauty standards that promote an unrealistic definition of beauty
+- Societal beauty standards that promote an unrealistic definition of beauty

-• Pressure to conform to gender, racial, or cultural expectations around appearance
+- Pressure to conform to gender, racial, or cultural expectations around appearance

-• Media representations of idealized and unattainable body types and over-edited or airbrushed images
+- Media representations of idealized and unattainable body types and over-edited or airbrushed images

-• Negative childhood experiences such as bullying, teasing, or constant criticism about appearance
+- Negative childhood experiences such as bullying, teasing, or constant criticism about appearance

-• Traumatic life events, such as sexual assault
+- Traumatic life events, such as sexual assault

-• Family history of body image issues and eating disorders
+- Family history of body image issues and eating disorders

-• Physical health conditions related to obesity or malnutrition
+- Physical health conditions related to obesity or malnutrition

-• Underlying mental health conditions 8 Satghare, P., Mahesh, M. V., Abdin, E., Chong, S. A., & Subramaniam, M. (2019).
+- Underlying mental health conditions [mfn] Satghare, P., Mahesh, M. V., Abdin, E., Chong, S. A., & Subramaniam, M. (2019).
 The Relative Associations of Body Image Dissatisfaction among Psychiatric Out-Patients in Singapore.
-International journal of environmental research and public health, 16(24), 5162. https://doi.org/10.3390/ijerph16245162 like depression, obsessive-compulsive disorder (OCD), PTSD, anxiety, etc.
+International journal of environmental research and public health, 16(24), 5162. https://doi.org/10.3390/ijerph16245162 [/mfn] like depression, obsessive-compulsive disorder (OCD), PTSD, anxiety, etc.

-• Genetics and biological dispositions
+- Genetics and biological dispositions

-• Personal beliefs or values that prioritize appearance over aspects of identity or worth
+- Personal beliefs or values that prioritize appearance over aspects of identity or worth

 How does social media affect body image?

-Seeing constant images of “perfect” bodies can make people feel inadequate about their own bodies, leading to low self-esteem and negative body image.
+Seeing constant images of โperfectโ bodies can make people feel inadequate about their own bodies, leading to low self-esteem and negative body image.
 Additionally, social media can foster a culture of comparison and competition, leading to individuals feeling pressure to conform to certain beauty standards.

 Negative Body Image And Mental Health

-Negative body image can have a significant impact 10 Rodgers, R. F., Laveway, K., Campos, P., & de Carvalho, P. H. B. (2023).
+Negative body image can have a significant impact [mfn] Rodgers, R. F., Laveway, K., Campos, P., & de Carvalho, P. H. B. (2023).
 Body image as a global mental health concern.
-Global mental health (Cambridge, England), 10, e9. https://doi.org/10.1017/gmh.2023.2 on an individual’s mental health, self-esteem, and overall well-being.
+Global mental health (Cambridge, England), 10, e9. https://doi.org/10.1017/gmh.2023.2 [/mfn] on an individual’s mental health, self-esteem, and overall well-being.
 Having a problematic body image based on unrealistic or unachievable beauty standards can result in becoming vulnerable to societal beauty standards and the pressure to conform to appearance-based norms.

-Issues of body image can affect a person’s health, driving him/her to display an extreme preoccupation with one’s body shape and size, weight, and perception.
+Issues of body image can affect a person’s health, driving him/her to display an extreme preoccupation with oneโs body shape and size, weight, and perception.
 He/she also develops a problematic approach to food, particularly developing restrictive eating or unhealthy patterns of food consumption (like self-induced vomiting or binge eating).

 It can contribute to poor academic performance, social isolation, and reduced quality of life.
-In severe cases, the affected person develops a wide range of mental health disorders 11 Verplanken, B., & Velsvik, R. (2008).
+In severe cases, the affected person develops a wide range of mental health disorders [mfn] Verplanken, B., & Velsvik, R. (2008).
 Habitual negative body image thinking as psychological risk factor in adolescents.
-Body image, 5(2), 133–140. https://doi.org/10.1016/j.bodyim.2007.11.001 , such as:
+Body image, 5(2), 133โ140. https://doi.org/10.1016/j.bodyim.2007.11.001 [/mfn], such as:

-• Body dysmorphia
+- Body dysmorphia

-• Eating disorders (like anorexia, bulimia nervosa, etc.) [Read more]
+- Eating disorders (like anorexia, bulimia nervosa, etc.) [Read more]

-• Depression [Read more]
+- Depression [Read more]

-• Anxiety, particularly social anxiety [Read more]
+- Anxiety, particularly social anxiety [Read more]

-• Substance use disorder (SUD)
+- Substance use disorder (SUD)

-• Self-harm, etc. [Read more]
+- Self-harm, etc. [Read more]

 Treating Negative Body Image Issues

-Treatment for body image issues typically involves a combination of approaches 12 Alleva, J. M., Sheeran, P., Webb, T. L., Martijn, C., & Miles, E. (2015).
+Treatment for body image issues typically involves a combination of approaches [mfn] Alleva, J. M., Sheeran, P., Webb, T. L., Martijn, C., & Miles, E. (2015).
 A Meta-Analytic Review of Stand-Alone Interventions to Improve Body Image.
-PloS one, 10(9), e0139177. https://doi.org/10.1371/journal.pone.0139177 , including psychotherapy, medication, and lifestyle changes.
+PloS one, 10(9), e0139177. https://doi.org/10.1371/journal.pone.0139177 [/mfn], including psychotherapy, medication, and lifestyle changes.
 These include:

 1. Cognitive-behavioral therapy (CBT)